Colorado wildfires burn hundreds of homes, force evacuations

 Boulder County Sheriff Joe Pelle said only one injury has been reported, but didn’t rule out finding out later about more severe injuries or death due to the intensity of fires that quickly swept across the region as winds gusted up to 105 mph (169 kph).

+The first fire erupted just before 10:30 a.m. and was “attacked pretty quickly and laid down later in the day and is currently being monitored” with no structures lost, Pelle said.

-The wildfires, spanning 2.5 square miles (6.5 square kilometers), engulfed parts of the area in smoky, orangish skies as residents scrambled to get to safety.
+A second wildfire, reported just after 11 a.m., “ballooned and spread rapidly east,” Pelle said.
+The blaze spans 2.5 square miles (6.5 square kilometers) and has engulfed parts of the area in smoky, orangish skies and sent residents scrambling to get to safety.

+Tonight’s wind activity will determine when crews are able to go in and begin assessing the damage and searching for any victims.

+“This is the kind of fire we can’t fight head on,” Pelle said.
+“We actually had deputy sheriffs and firefighters in areas that had to pull out because they just got overrun,” he added.

 The city of Louisville, which has a population of about 21,000, was ordered to evacuate after residents in Superior, which has 13,000 residents, were told to leave.
 The neighboring towns are roughly 20 miles (32 kilometers) northwest of Denver.